sakuli/Docs/content/getting-started/Prerequisites.md

 # What you need

-Sakuli only supports the current LTS release of Node (LTS/Fermium).
+Sakuli only supports the active LTS release of Node.
+For information on what version this currently covers see the <a href="https://github.com/nodejs/Release#release-schedule" target="_blank">Node.js Release Schedule</a>.

 In order to be able to run Sakuli on your system, we will assume that you have a working node installation.